Pritesh934/Cyclistic-BikeShare-Case-Study/README.md

 As part of the **Google Data Analytics Professional Certification**, I analyzed 12 months of Cyclistic bike-share data **(For 2024)** to identify how **annual members** and **casual riders** use the service differently.
 The goal of this analysis was to provide data-driven recommendations to convert casual riders into long-term members.

 ---

+## 📂 Repository Structure

+* `Datasets/`: Documentation Regarding the Source Data.
+* `PPT/`: Presentations Based on Final Report.
+* `Report/`: Final Case Study report.
+* `Scripts/`: SQL Queries Used for Data Cleaning and Transformation.
+* `Visualizations and Dashboards/`: Exported PNGs of the Primary Analysis Charts.
+* `Workbook/`: The `.twbx` Tableau Packaged Workbook for Interactive Viewing.

 ## 🏢 Business Context & Organizational Background

 ### 🚀 Project Introduction